 Altar Guild – The ministry of the Altar Guild is to prepare the altar for worship.
 Teams rotate on a weekly basis.
 Other opportunities to serve include baking communion bread, laundering linens and adorning sanctuary for the different seasons of the church year.
 Contact Kathy Brisbois (316-640-3504) or Diane MacCoy (316-721-0644) if interested.

 Tuesday Morning Study Group – This group undertakes various multi-week studies of the Bible, the Christian faith, and other topics of interest.
 The Tuesday Morning Study Group also goes out for breakfast at the conclusion of each study for a time of food and fellowship.
-The group meets on Tuesday mornings at 10:00 am in the parish Library.
+The group meets on Tuesday mornings at 10:00 am in the Adult Classroom.
 Check the calendar (link) to find out the latest study.

 Seasonal Programs – Study and formation opportunities based on the themes of the season are offered during Lent (weeks between Ash Wednesday and Palm Sunday) and Advent (the four weeks preceding Christmas).
 Groups meet on Wednesday evenings.